<Insert long winded food-porn introduction here>

 30ML 60ML* (put in say 10 20ML periodically whilst cooking) worth of cream and some water to keep things from sticking.
 2 most important things: 1 – cover it with a saucepan top.
 2 – never cook livers welldone.
 About no more than 2 minutes, stop, let cool, then add more cream (20ML worth), into a mini food processor and blend.

 *Update in 2020 – I realize that the best result derive from additional use of cream.
 Hence, in this written recipe calls for total of up to anywhere between 60 to 70ML worth of pure cream.

 Ingredients & Pricing (Livers depending on choice)

-An ode to my old written piece humility at heart.
-Time to end 2019 with respect to life’s most valuable organ.
+An ode to my old write-up humility at heart.
+Time to end 2019 with respect to the most valuable organ meat/s.